jeamick/indigo/about.md

 I graduated in Financial Engineering at [ESILV](https://www.esilv.fr/en/programmes/masters-program/) supervised by Prof. Cyril Grunspan  in Paris.
 I did my undergraduate studies in Mathematics for Engineering in Lyon

 I am currently working as a Software Engineer at PWC Experience Center in Zurich.
-I am mostly using Python, C++ as my daily languages there to do some Innovation Tools (data analysis/visualization) for risk management.
-In terms of Finance I am involved in credit risk management & others projects concerning digital transformation.
+I am mostly using Python, C++ as my daily languages there to do some Innovation Tools concerning Blockchain & Finance.
+In terms of Finance, I am involved in credit risk management & others projects concerning digital transformation.
 I have many tech hobbies such as Blockchain and Artificial Intelligence .
 I am really into it for 3 years by reading about it concerning every kind of subject, by attending meetups like [Asseth](https://www.asseth.fr/), [Hackathons](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/) and [Conferences](https://ethcc.io/) .
-My main open-source project right now is Open Mined , an open-source community focused on researching, developing, and promoting tools for secure, privacy-preserving, value-aligned artificial intelligence: [OpenMined](https://www.openmined.org/)
+My main open-source projects right now is Open Mined & Ares, an open-source community focused on researching, developing, and promoting tools for secure, privacy-preserving, value-aligned artificial intelligence: [OpenMined](https://www.openmined.org/).
+Ares-visual is an Data-Vizualisation library for reports in python: [Ares] (https://github.com/jeamick/ares-visual)

 What I did for this decentralized private marketplace was to build a [solution](https://github.com/jeamick/Sonar) on top of Ethermint using truffle to be able to give tokens to people who contributes to enhance a public encrypted machine learning model with their own encrypted data.